-There are NO make-up activities or points for missed participatory sessions for any reason.
-If a session is missed for any reason, the student is expected to discuss that session with classmates who were present, and the student is responsible for all material covered in the session.
+There are NO make-up activities or points for missed participatory sessions.
+If a session is missed for any reason, the student is responsible for expected to discuss that session with classmates who were present, and the student is responsible for all material covered in the session.
 The faculty will not provide alternate or additional participatory sessions.

 Each student is responsible for active learning and assignments during the sessions.
-This includes participation in group discussions, REEF Polling sessions, designated activities, and/or handing in paper/electronic assignments.
+This includes participation in group discussions, Reef Polling sessions, designated activities, and/or handing in paper/electronic assignments.

-- If the student does NOT hand in the paper/electronic assignment AND/OR participate in at least one i-clicker question during the session AND/OR participate in group or individual activities, the student will not receive any points for that session/event.
-Please note, forgotten or improperly registered REEF polling devices will result in forfeiture of points for the session/event. - Connectivity to your class sessions is vital.
-If you lose connection, please re-enter the room by any means possible - phone, tablet, etc. Email your curriculum assistant by the end of the class so your issue can be documented. - Masks are mandatory during GLEs.
+- If the student does NOT submit the assignment on time AND/OR participate in at least one Reef polling question during the session AND/OR participate in group or individual activities, the student will not receive any points for that session/event.
+Please note, forgotten or improperly registered Reef polling devices will result in forfeiture of points for the session/event. - Connectivity to your class sessions is vital.
+If you lose connection, please re-enter the room by any means possible - phone, tablet, etc. Email your curriculum assistant as soon as possible so your issue can be documented. - Masks may be required while in a campus building and will be mandatory during GLEs.

-Exams, Competency Evaluations, OSCEs and Appointments with Standardized patients

-If a student is unable to attend a written exam, the student may submit a request for an excused absence.
+Exams, Competency Evaluations, OSCEs and Appointments with Standardized patientsIf a student is unable to attend a written exam, the student must submit a request for an excused absence.
 Supporting documentation will be required.
 With an excused absence, the student will be eligible to take a make-up exam.
 Without an excused absence, the student will NOT be eligible to take the make-up exam and the associated points will be forfeited.

 If a student is unable to attend an assigned time for competency evaluation, OSCE, or appointment with a standardized patient, the student must obtain an excused absence prior to the scheduled event or within 24 hours after an emergency situation.
 Supporting documentation will be required.
 With an excused absence, the student is eligible to complete a make-up experience.
-Without an excused absence, the student will NOT be eligible for a make-up experience AND will lose all professionalism points AND the associated points for the assignment will be forfeited.
+Without an excused absence, the student will NOT be eligible for a make-up experience AND will lose all participation points AND the associated points for the assignment will be forfeited.

-If you become ill PRIOR to starting or DURING your Standardized Patient encounter, please have the administrator of the event (LAC personnel in EL or the CAs in DMC/MUC) contact the course coordinator immediately.
+If you become ill PRIOR to starting or DURING your Standardized Patient encounter, please have the administrator of the event (LAC personnel in EL or the CAs in DMC/MUC) contact a course coordinator immediately.
 You will be required to obtain supporting documentation from a physician stating that you were unable to complete the testing.
 This documentation is required within 24 hours of your scheduled event.
 If documentation is not received within 24 hours, your score will be based on the portion you completed out of the total number of points possible on the assessment.
 If the standardized patient encounter occurs during the semester, you will be provided a make-up experience or corrective action assessment to complete before the end of the semester.
-If the standardized patient encounter occurs at the end of the semester or as time permits, you will be assigned another time or be given an incomplete.
+If the standardized patient encounter occurs at the end of the semester and time permits, you will be assigned another time or be given an incomplete.
 The make-up encounters/corrective actions will be scheduled as soon as scheduling is possible.